Princess Margaret Home Lottery Review

 The final rule regarding this lottery is that all tickets must be purchased within the boundaries of Ontario, Canada.
 While the lottery does not specifically say that no players from outside of Ontario may purchase tickets, it does say that all tickets must be purchased and posted within the borders of Ontario.

 The Princess Margaret Home Lottery takes charity home lotteries to the next level by boosting the available prizes far beyond what we generally expect to see in this type of lottery.
 As a result, we think that this is a fantastic lottery that supports a great cause and goes out of its way to ensure that it also offers great value to anybody who purchases a ticket.
 So, if you are in Ontario, we recommend you stop reading this review and go and buy yourself a ticket.
-And if you're not in Ontario—or just want to play for even bigger prizes than the ones offered here—then check out our online lottery website reviews to see how you can play the best lotteries from around the globe.

 The information provided in this review was relevant to the lottery at the time that this review was written.
 This includes all ticket prices, prize information, and anything else relating to the lottery that could change.
 We recommend visiting the official lottery website to see the most current information.